Academic Writing for Psychology Students

 What is an empirical research article in the social sciences?

-Philosophy of Writing: See How to think about academic writing in the social sciences
+Philosophy of Writing: How to think about academic writing in the social sciences

 The American Psychological Association provides specific guidelines as to the structure of empirical research articles in psychology, including for qualitative research: